 - Clean up spills and wet areas inside immediately

 - Provide PPE footwear such as ice cleats to outdoor workers

 Require Slip-Resistant Footwear

 The proper footwear is an important safety tool for your team all year.
 Slip-resistant shoes, such as those offered in Shoes for Crews’ Corporate Safety Programs, are key in maintaining traction on slick snow, icy or wet surfaces.
-During the winter, non-slip work shoes can be used to protect against ice and snow related accidents in addition to the normal daily risks your team faces.
+During the winter, non-slip shoes for snow and ice work shoes can be used to protect against accidents in addition to the normal daily risks your team faces.